Mollie Tibbetts' body found, authorities believe

-BROOKLYN, Iowa --More than a month after Iowa college student Mollie Tibbetts went missing, authorities believe they have found her body.
+BROOKLYN, Iowa --More than a month after Iowa college student Mollie Tibbetts went missing, authorities believe they have found her body, AP reports.

 A body was discovered on Tuesday, Greg Willey, the vice president of Crime Stoppers of Central Iowa, told AP.
 He said they believe it is Mollie Tibbetts.